Deploy prebuilt apps

 - Nomaflow → Bundled jobs — every job in

-liberty-apps/plugins/nomaflow/jobs.toml, what it does, when to run it. - Packages — the per-slice deployment channel for screens / menu items / dashboards.
+liberty-apps/plugins/nomaflow/jobs.toml, when to run, parameters. - Packages — the per-slice deployment channel for screens / menu items / dashboards.

 - Installation → Upgrading — upgrading the Liberty framework itself (underneath the apps).